 The Advantages of LLCs

-- Pass-through taxation on profits and losses which avoid double taxation like corporations
+- Pass-through taxation on profits and losses avoids double taxation like corporations.

 - Flexible management structure to choose who makes decisions in the business (can be one member, several, or all) while an LLC requires at least two managing partners.